-To increase your self-worth after illness or injury can feel like a mammoth task.
+Trying to increase your self-worth after illness or injury can feel like a mammoth task.
 You’ve been thrown into this unknown land of serious illness or injury, you can’t do what you once did, and you don’t know what to do to feel better.
-You may feel like you have lost control and aren’t sure who you are anymore.
+Feeling like you have lost control and aren’t sure who you are anymore is an everyday thing.
 It’s understandable that your confidence takes a nose dive and your self-worth quickly follows.

 So I have an exercise to help you increase your self-worth after illness or injury.
 It’s easy.
 And fun.
 It also ties in nicely with last week’s blog where I wrote about adjusting high standards after an illness or injury and maintaining your self-worth in the process.
 This exercise can help with that too.

 I came up with this idea when chatting to a participant after delivering a self-management course about developing ways to manage one’s health condition.
 The exercise was well received.
 So I’m sharing it with you.